Hurricane Dorian dampens Labor Day travel in Florida: What you need to know

 Cruises

-Royal Caribbean cruise line's private Bahamian island, Perfect Day at CocoCay, will be closed through September 4 so that local employees can secure and evacuate their families and homes, the company said on its web site.
-Six itineraries had been adjusted by Thursday morning to accommodate the island's closure.
+Royal Caribbean cruise line's private Bahamian island, Perfect Day at CocoCay, will be closed through September 4 so that local employees can secure and evacuate their families and homes, the company said on its website.

-Guests that pre-purchased Royal Caribbean shore excursions for CocoCay will receive refunds credited to their onboard accounts.
+Some cruises have modified itineraries due to the closure of CocoCay.
+Others have been extended or shortened or will have delayed departures.

+"Please know, our guests and crew safety is our top priority and being onboard a ship is one of the safest places to be during a storm," Royal Caribbean said in an online statement.
+"We can sail out to sea and navigate around inclement weather.
+Plus, our ships have the latest technology, satellites, communication equipment, along with a team of experts who closely monitor the weather."

 Florida's beautiful Cocoa Beach is among the Atlantic Coast spots that may see landfall Monday.